 Lindzey Romero, the president of Boljoon Heritage Foundation, is kind enough to give a crash course in Boljoon history to travel buddy Ki and me.
 He explains that Fr.
 Bermejo built a chain of fortifications in the coastal towns of Cebu and trained Cebuanos in tactical defense to quell a spate of Moro raids.
-The Moros from the south were resistant to Spanish colonization, unlike the indios in the Visayas and Luzon (central and northern Philippines) who were easily subjugated and converted to Catholicism.
-This partly caused constant conflict between the Moros and the Spanish.
+The Moros from the south were resistant to Spanish colonization, unlike the indios in the Visayas and Luzon who had been easily subjugated and converted to Catholicism.
+This caused constant conflict between the Moros and the Spanish.

-These days, Boljoon has no more need for El Capitan Parroco.
+These days, Boljoon has no more need for el capitan parroco.
 But a new season brings with it new dangers.
 Looting, defacing, and neglect plague the country’s historical heritage.
-It’s nothing short of a miracle that Boljoon’s historical treasures have mostly dodged such dangers.
+It’s nothing short of a miracle that Boljoon’s colonial treasures have mostly dodged such dangers.
 Still, Boljoanons should remain vigilant in safeguarding them.
 Lindzey comes off to me as this town’s heritage guardian, attempting to preserve the vestiges of history that add quaintness to the naturally picturesque Boljoon.

 Boljoon Parish Museum

-Intermittent excavations have been conducted since the early 1920s (pioneered by archaeologist Carl Eugen Guthe who scoured the country’s southern islands) to unearth the remains of a pre-historic settlement where Boljoon Church now stands.
+Intermittent excavations have been conducted since the early 1920s, pioneered by archaeologist Carl Eugen Guthe who scoured the country’s southern islands, to unearth the remains of a pre-historic settlement where Boljoon Church now stands.
 Several human bones have also been dug up, indicating that the Cebuano ancestors buried their dead under their dwellings.
-A rendering of that ancient community (with the church structure outlined for scale) and Spanish era artifacts are exhibited at the museum, located at the ground floor of the rectory.
-Most memorable are an uncredited Madonna and Child painting with undetermined origins and extant handwritten baptismal records from centuries past.
+A rendering of that ancient community with the church structure outlined for scale and Spanish era artifacts are exhibited at the museum, located at the ground floor of the rectory.
+Most memorable are an uncredited Madonna and Child painting of undetermined origin and extant handwritten baptismal records from centuries past.

 Boljoon Church (The Church of Patrocinio de Maria)

 Rebuilt in 1783, Boljoon Church is one of the best preserved colonial churches in the country.
-Much of the church’s coral stone structure and bas-reliefs survive to this day.
-Even the gold-gilded retable has not lost its sparkle.
-Local artist, Miguel Villareal, painted the wooden ceiling in the early 1900s with drawings of various church architectural designs.
+Much of the church’s coral stone structure and bas-relief survive to this day.
+Even the gold-gilded retablo has not lost its sparkle.
+Local artist Miguel Villareal painted the wooden ceiling in the early 1900s with drawings of various church architectural designs.
 However, much of the church’s charm lies in the fact that its front door invitingly opens up to the sun-drenched water of Bohol Strait.
 Behind the belfry, a walled Spanish churchyard overgrown with flowers and weeds, lies in partial ruins.
 Ki and I find it by chance while taking photos of the church at different angles.